One-drop rule: Legislation and practice

 Both before and after the American Civil War, many people of mixed ancestry who "looked white" and were of mostly white ancestry were legally absorbed into the white majority.
 State laws established differing standards.
 For instance, an 1822 Virginia law stated that to be defined as mulatto (that is, multi-racial), a person had to have at least one-quarter (equivalent to one grandparent) African ancestry.
 Social acceptance and identity were historically the keys to racial identity.
 Virginia's one-fourth standard remained in place until 1910, when the standard was changed to one sixteenth.
 In 1930, even the one sixteenth standard was abandoned in favor of a more stringent standard.
 The act defined a person as legally "colored" (black) for classification and legal purposes if the individual had any African ancestry.

-Although the Virginia legislature increased restrictions on free blacks following the Nat Turner Rebellion of 1831, it refrained from establishing a one-drop rule.
+Although the Virginia legislature increased restrictions on free blacks following the Nat Turner's Rebellion of 1831, it refrained from establishing a one-drop rule.
 When a proposal was made by Travis H. Eppes and debated in 1853, representatives realized that such a rule could adversely affect whites, as they were aware of generations of interracial relationships.
 During the debate, a person wrote to the Charlottesville newspaper:

 The state legislators agreed.
-No such law was passed until 1924, apparently assisted by the fading recollection of such mixed familial histories.
+No such law was passed until 1924, assisted by the fading recollection of such mixed familial histories.
 In the 21st century, such interracial family histories are being revealed as individuals undergo DNA genetic analysis.

 The Melungeons are a group of multiracial families of mostly European and African ancestry whose ancestors were free in colonial Virginia.
 They migrated to the frontier in Kentucky and Tennessee.
 Their descendants have been documented over the decades as having tended to marry persons classified as "white".
 Their descendants became assimilated into the majority culture from the 19th to the 20th centuries.

 Pursuant to Reconstruction later in the 19th century, southern states acted to impose racial segregation by law and restrict the liberties of blacks, specifically passing laws to exclude them from politics and voting.
 From 1890 to 1908, all of the former Confederate states passed such laws, and most preserved disfranchisement until after passage of federal civil rights laws in the 1960s.
 At the South Carolina constitutional convention in 1895, an anti-miscegenation law and changes that would disfranchise blacks were proposed.
 Delegates debated a proposal for a one-drop rule to include in these laws.
 George D. Tillman said the following in opposition: